LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 LassoApps can contain a special set of files that are executed every time the LassoApp is loaded.
 This loading occurs whenever Lasso Server starts up.
-These files are named beginning with ``_init.`` followed by any additional naming characters and ending with ``.lasso``. ``_init.lasso`` is the simplest valid init file name.
+These files are named beginning with "_init." followed by any additional naming characters and ending with ".lasso".
+The file "_init.lasso" is the simplest valid init file name.
 Only initialization files at the root of the LassoApp are executed.

 Initialization files are used to define types, traits and methods used within the application.
-This includes the definition of thread types, which can be used to synchronize aspects of the application, hold globally shared data, or perform periodic tasks.
+This includes the definition of thread object that can be used to synchronize aspects of the application, hold globally shared data, or perform periodic tasks.